 If toxicity occurs or there is suspicion of toxicity, management should be with an interprofessional team of physicians, nurses, and pharmacists.
-Specific protocols have been designed to direct a multi-disciplinary team of healthcare providers when patients present to emergency rooms with acute acetaminophen toxicity.
-One such protocol was designed by emergency physicians, nurses, toxicologists, pharmacists, and psychiatrists.
-Dentists can also become involved if the overdose is secondary to dental procedures.
+Specific protocols have been designed to direct an interprofessional team of healthcare providers when patients present to emergency rooms with acute acetaminophen toxicity.
+Emergency physicians, nurses, toxicologists, pharmacists, and psychiatrists designed one such protocol.
+Dentists can also become involved when the overdose is secondary to dental procedures.
 Importantly, upon discharge, patients should be provided with clear instructions on APAP medication management, as outlined above.
-While acetaminophen has been available for many years and is generally safe, a coordinated interprofessional team effort is necessary to avoid avoidable toxicity.
+While acetaminophen has been available for many years and is generally safe, a coordinated interprofessional team effort is necessary to avoid avoidable toxicity, by accounting for all sources of acetaminophen.
 [Level V]

 |||Bunchorntavakul C,Reddy KR, Acetaminophen-related hepatotoxicity.
 Clinics in liver disease.
 2013 Nov [PubMed PMID: 24099020]|